S u m m e r

 Incorporate more variety and inspiration into planning meals that include an abundance of fresh, seasonal produce.

-Jalapeño salsa, hot peppers sliced into a Thai-inspired salad, or a dash of cayenne pepper- these are all wonderful ways to gently incorporate more seasonal spiciness into a Summer menu.
+Jalapeño salsa, hot peppers sliced into a Thai-inspired cucumber and rice noodle salad, or a dash of cayenne pepper on top of a mango- these are all wonderful ways to gently incorporate more seasonal spiciness into a Summer menu.
 Draw inspiration from global dishes and cuisines that incorporate spiciness; fire is a common element eaten throughout the hottest regions of the World.

 The Summer is a fabulous time to host parties and socialize.
 Arrange a wildflower bouquet and enjoy a beautiful tapas-style dinner with friends, reveling and sharing in all of Summer’s bountiful produce.
 It is also helpful to remember to eat a more varied diet in order to replace the essential minerals that we lose from our body as we sweat.

 Summer is the most Yang and outwardly-focused of all of the seasons.
 Enjoy this magnificent time to linger at the table with loved ones, and plan exciting culinary adventures to experience fresh meals & inspiration.
-Grilling, sautéing, searing and raw preparations of foods are most enjoyable, as we work to align with the upbeat and externally-focused direction of our energy.
+Grilling, sautéing, and searing cooked foods, as well as enjoying more raw preparations of foods are more aligned in the Summertime, as we work with the upbeat and externally-focused direction of our energy.

 Need more guidance?
 Let’s explore a personalized menu plan together.

-One month of personal wellness coaching.
+Personalized wellness program & mindfulness coaching.
 Includes seasonal plant-based recipes and progress check-ins.